-11.8.6 Voluntary surrender of LGCs appearing on electricity bills Section 10.4.3.4 Required informationIf LGCs have been voluntarily surrendered by a retailer and these are appearing on the electricity bill, the Assessor must obtain evidence that the claim has been independently third-party audited.
-The third-party audit must ensure that the LGCs have effectively been surrendered and that they are allocated to this building for the billed period only.The Assessor must only accept LGCs on electricity bills as voluntarily surrendered if the term "voluntary surrender" is clearly marked.
+11.8.6 Voluntary surrender of LGCs appearing on electricity bills Section 10.4.3.4 Required informationIf LGCs have been voluntarily surrendered by a retailer and these are appearing on the electricitybill, the Assessor must obtain evidence that the claim has been independently third-party audited.The third-party audit must ensure that the LGCs have effectively been surrendered and that theyare allocated to this building for the billed period only.The Assessor must only accept LGCs on electricity bills as voluntarily surrendered if the term"voluntary surrender" is clearly marked.
 11.8.7 Voluntary surrender of LGCs on a periodic basis Section 10.4.3.5 Required information In cases where the Assessor obtains evidence that LGCs will be surrendered within six months of the end of the rating period- a) if the voluntary LGC surrender is done by the building owner, the following evidence is required: 1) Statement from the building owner that the LGCs will be surrendered within six months from end of rating period.
 2) Evidence that an independent audit on LGC surrenders and their allocations to buildings and rating periods is occurring at least once a year. b) if the voluntary LGC surrender is done by a retailer or other third party, the following evidence is required: 1) An ongoing contract with the retailer or third party to voluntarily surrender the LGCs, including reference to the LGCs being surrendered at least on a six-month basis.
-2) Evidence that an independent audit on LGC surrenders and their allocations to buildings and rating periods is occurring at least once a year. a) Evidence that an independent audit on LGC surrenders and their allocations to buildings and rating periods is occurring at least once a year.
-3) Evidence of a contractual arrangement or a statement from the building owner or the third party conducting the surrender is provided to confirm that any LGCs not yet surrendered will be surrendered within a six-month period.
+2) Evidence that an independent audit on LGC surrenders and their allocations to buildings and rating periods is occurring at least once a year. a) An ongoing contract with the retailer or third party to voluntarily surrender the LGCs, including reference to the LGCs being surrendered at least on a six-month basis.
+2) Evidence of a contractual arrangement or a statement from the building owner or the third party conducting the surrender is provided to confirm that any LGCs not yet surrendered will be surrendered within a six-month period.